 Alfred is a High Honors, Phi Beta Kappa, and Magna Cum Laude graduate of Haverford College.
 He also holds Masters degrees (MA, MPhil) from Yale University, where he was an instructor in the selective Directed Studies honors program.
 In 1982 he served as a Thomas J. Watson Fellow.

 Alfred is an avid long-distance runner, having completed 7 marathons and qualified for the Boston marathon in 2010 with a time of 3:24.
 In his spare time he can also be found playing pickup blitz chess games in ICC.
 His favorite chess player is Mikhail Tal, known for his daring, improvisational style.
-His most recent interest is developing free online tutorials for data analysis and scientific computing using the Python programming language.

 Disclaimer: The views expressed in this blog are entirely my own and in no way affiliated with McGraw-Hill Education or any other organizations I am involved with.